makise-homura/nemuno-bot/README.md

 sudo wget https://github.com/makise-homura/nemuno-bot/raw/master/update_uptime.cron -O /etc/cron.d/update_uptime
 sudo wget https://github.com/makise-homura/nemuno-bot/raw/master/update_uptime.sh -O /usr/bin/update_uptime.sh
 sudo chmod 755 /usr/bin/update_uptime.sh
 ```

 Edit `/usr/bin/update_uptime.sh` to change server name (it must case-sensitively match one of the keys of each dictionary you specified in `config.php`) in `SERVER` variable, and URL of your webpage in `URL` variable.
-You may also edit `HASHTYPE` and `PKEYFILE` to match private SSH key of your host.
+You may also edit `HASHTYPE` and `PKEYFILE` to match openssl default digest algoritm (hint: try `sha256` or `sha1` if unsure) and path to private SSH key of your host.

 You should have `uptime`, `base64`, `openssl`, and `curl` programs, and running `cron` on your host.
 You may need to restart `cron` or perform `touch /etc/crontab` for `cron` to recognize newly scheduled task.

 Second, get each server's public host SSH key, and specify it in `$pubkeys` dictionary in `config.php` on your web server.
 Webpage would accept ONLY uptimes from servers specified in this dictionary, and ONLY if such an uptime report is signed with corresponding host private key.
-For now, only SSH RSA SHA256 keys are known to be supported.
+For now, only SSH RSA keys are known to be supported.

 Additionally, you should install [phpseclib](https://sourceforge.net/projects/phpseclib/) to your server (unpack the downloaded ZIP contents into the `phpseclib` subdirectory in your WWW root).